We all need a steady flow of clients. Otherwise, we’re dreamers longing for a resume business.

 Should you run out and get automation software now?

-If you find that you’re spending more than an hour per day on manual prospect follow-up, then it’s probably time to look into some automation.
+If you’re spending more than an hour daily on manual prospect follow-up, then it’s time to look into the benefits of automation.

 Follow-up Made Easy — Template Email Content You Can Use